cesarpmorais/5G-Data-Training/README.md

 Research Repo for 5G Data Training, done with UFMG's Wireless Networks Lab (WiNet).

 The original dataset is too big for GitHub.

+More info on the project will become available soon.